The SE Associate Director is the person who approves exchange study plans.

 Which term to go on exchange?

-When going on exchange in any of 3B, 4A, or 4B, then students typically participate in their team's capstone design project remotely (SE390, SE490, SE491).
+When going on exchange in 3B, students are required to participate in their team's capstone design project remotely (SE390).

 Grades from Abroad